camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

       ...
     </process-engines>

-Since Camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).
+Since Camunda BPM 7.0 you can configure built-in process engine plugins.
+For more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins) of the user guide.

 ### Replace the Camunda fox webapps with Camunda BPM webapps (JBoss)